bikeshaving/crank/website/guides/06-special-props-and-tags.md

 console.log(document.firstChild.firstChild === span); // true
 ```

-### crank-ref
+### `crank-ref`
 Sometimes, you may want to access the rendered value of a specific element in the element tree.
-To do this, you can use the `crank-ref` prop, which takes a callback which is fired when the element is actually rendered.
+To do this, you can pass a callback as the `crank-ref` prop.
+This callback is called with the rendered value of the element when the element has committed.

 ```tsx
 function *MyPlayer() {